 Hardshell vs. Softshell Roof Tents

-Choosing between a hardshell tent and a softshell tent is one of the first decisions for those new to roof tents.
-Both types are mounted on the car roof and transform your car into a rolling camp – but they differ in construction, handling, price and performance.
-Here we go through everything a consumer might wonder about, so you can make an informed decision.
+Choosing between a hardshell and softshell tent is one of the first decisions for beginners in roof tenting.
+Both types mount on the car roof and transform your car into a rolling camp – but they differ in construction, handling, price and performance.

 Key Takeaways

-- ✓Hardshell is quieter, warmer and more durable (4-season)
+- ✓Hardshell is slimmer, allows loading on top, and more durable

-The biggest difference between a hardshell roof tent and a softshell roof tent lies in the construction and setup, as well as how well the tent withstands weather.
+The biggest difference lies in construction and setup.
 A hardshell tent has an outer shell of hard plastic or aluminum that protects the tent fabric.
-When the tent is to be pitched, the lid is opened with gas struts or hinges – the tent pops up in seconds without you having to struggle with loose tent poles or lines.
+When pitched, the lid opens with gas struts or hinges.

-A softshell tent, on the other hand, consists of a heavy, weather-resistant fabric.
-It lacks a hard outer shell and must be unfolded with the help of a ladder, and supported by telescopic poles and guy lines to become stable.
+A softshell tent consists of a heavy, weather-resistant fabric.
+It lacks a hard outer shell and must be folded out with the help of a ladder.

 Below we compare hardshell and softshell point by point – from price and weight, to setup time, comfort, durability and more.